emacsmirror/turtles/README.md

 - text visibility
 - status line
 - colors changes
+- complex minibuffer interactions

 ## Status

-This project is still in early experimental phase.
-It is undocumented and shouldn't be used by anyone.

-> [!IMPORTANT]
-> Its API is highly unstable at this time.
-Serious refactoring are
-> planned.
-Please wait before the first release before depending on
-> this package.
+This project is in pre-1.0 phase; API changes are still possible, but not likely.
+To be safe, please wait until release 1.0 to depend on this project.

 ## Installation